awslabs/aws-refarch-cross-account-pipeline/README.md

     * Development
     * Test
     * Production
-5. Create permissions for tools account
+5. Create permissions for tools account (optional)

-Please follow the instructions from Permissions-accounts-set-up/Tools/README.md
+If you want to create IAM user and role only for this particular deployment please follow the instructions from Permissions-accounts-set-up/Tools/README.md
+If your profile user has enough permissions, this step can be skipped.

 #### 1. Create a sample application using Serverless Application Model (SAM).